 - 1. All candidates must file a Candidacy Application in order to be active during the campaign period (outlined in Article IV of these rules) and to appear on the Spring Election ballot.
 Candidacy Applications shall be available on the Student Government Engage portal. - a.
-Candidates for executive office (President or Vice President) must file together and no later than two (2) weeks prior to the Spring Election day. - b.
+Candidates for executive office (President or Vice President) must file - together and no later than two (2) weeks prior to the Spring Election day. - b.
 Candidates for all other elected positions must file no later than one (1) week prior to the Spring Election day. - 2.
-When candidates file, they will receive a copy of the Spring Election Rules and notice of their required attendance at an election rules meeting or their requirement to be bound by the rules. - 3.
+When candidates file, they will receive a copy of the Spring Election Rules and notice of their requirement to be bound by the rules. - a.
+Parties must have at least one (1) member attend a rules reading prior to campaigning - 3.
 The Elections Commission shall compile a voter guide consisting of candidates who choose to submit a personal profile summarizing their qualifications and stances on various issues.
 The guide shall be available at the Student Government online voting booth, on the Student Government website, and through the Student Government Engage portal. - 4.
-The Elections Commission will hold a minimum of two (2) election rules meetings prior to the Spring Election day. - 5.
-If a member appointed to the Elections Commission should decide to run, they must withdraw from the Commission no later than the day candidacy applications are
+The Elections Commission will hold a minimum of two (2) election rules meetings prior to the Spring Election day.
+Additionally, The Elections Commission will hold rule readings upon request of candidates, subject to scheduling and approval by the Elections Commission.

-- made publicly available.
+- 5. If a member appointed to the Elections Commission should decide to run, they must withdraw from the Commission no later than the day candidacy applications are made publicly available.
 Any member of the Elections Commission remaining past this time shall be ineligible to run in the election. - 6.
 Any write-in candidate that is elected to office must file a Candidacy Application within 48 hours of being notified of their election by the Elections Commission.
 The Elections Commission will send an email the day following the Spring Election day to the email address on file with the Registrar's Office.
 If the Elections Commission is unable to contact the write-in candidate within five (5) business days the runner up will take office, pursuant to the process of this section of these rules.